Best of the Rest week in our pre-draft series continues with a profile on one of the country's top all-around defensive linemen.

 "That's another thing that I pride myself on, stopping the run and then getting after the quarterback," Curry said.
 "I feel like I'm an all-around player, probably one of the best here.
 I'm just striving on proving that each day."

-While he may need to add on a few more pounds, Curry looks like a good fit as a defensive tackle in 49ers coordinator Vic Fangio’s defense.
+While he may need to add on a few more pounds, Curry looks like a good fit as a defensive tackle in 49ers coordinator Vic Fangio's defense.
+Justin Smith and Ray McDonald are firmly planted as the team starters, but Curry would be a quality backup.

 He might even have the athleticism to play at the outside linebacker in Fangio's 3-4 scheme, as he reportedly ran a 4.64-second, 40-yard dash at his pro day after a 4.92-second showing at the NFL Scouting Combine in February.